In this vignette, we walk through an example to illustrate

 mid1 <- median(res1$q1)

-iteration to leverage binary data on SNP overlap with regulatory factor
+leverage binary data on SNP overlap with regulatory factor binding

-binding sites.
-Note that the binary cFDR function implements a
+sites.
+Note that the binary cFDR function implements a leave-one-out

-leave-one-out procedure and therefore requires a group index for each
+procedure and therefore requires a group index for each SNP.
+This will

-SNP.
-This will generally be the chromosome on which that SNP resides but
+generally be the chromosome on which that SNP resides but can also be

 res2 <- data.frame(p = v1, v2, q2)